Nitrofurantoin: Neuropathy

 Neuropathy is a rare side effect of taking nitrofurantoin.
 Patients may experience numbness and tingling in a stocking-glove pattern, which may or may not improve upon discontinuation of the drug.

 Gut microflora

 Nitrofurantoin has been found to modify the gut microbiota composition.
-Effects in three clinical studies have included increased abundance of Actinobacteria, Bifidobacterium species, and Clostridium species, decreased abundance of Faecalibacterium species, and no changes.
+Effects in three clinical studies have included increased abundance of Actinobacteria, Bifidobacterium species, and Clostridium species, and decreased abundance of Faecalibacterium species.
 Similarly to other antibiotics, nitrofurantoin has been associated with increased risk of Clostridioides difficile infection and associated diarrhea.
 However, this was based on a single study in which only two cases occurred.
 Other sources state that nitrofurantoin has a low risk of Clostridioides difficile infection.

 Interactions

 Nitrofurantoin has historically been reported to be a disulfiram-like drug and to produce alcohol intolerance-type reactions when combined with alcohol.
 However, subsequent clinical studies failed to replicate these findings and the earlier results have been deemed erroneous.